Almost all Mutual Funds comes with two options - Growth and Dividend.

 Since Mutual Funds can incur losses as well (esp.
 Equity Mutual Funds), the dividends are not fixed or guaranteed.
 Many times during down markets, Mutual Funds skip dividends because they have not made any profits.

 Taxation of the dividend amount is different in case of Equity and Debt Mutual Funds.
-While dividends declared by Equity Mutual Funds are tax free and incur no TDS, dividends declared by Debt Mutual Funds incur a TDS of ~30%.
+While dividends declared by Equity Mutual Funds incur a TDS of 10%, dividends declared by Debt Mutual Funds incur a TDS of ~30%.

 On Goalwise, all the funds that we recommend are Growth Funds.

 The reason is that in general we are not investing to get some money back in our bank account periodically.
-Dividend option probably makes sense for a retiree (and in some cases of tax optimisation) but not for the majority of Goalwise users.
+Dividend option may make sense for a retiree who may need some money periodically (even then an SWP is better) but not for the majority of Goalwise users.
 If we don't need that money, then we should just let it stay invested and compound over time so that we get higher returns at the end.
 We can always withdraw whenever we want but till we don't, let it be.

 If you take the example of a growing plant - in the dividend option, you pluck out all the new leaves periodically whereas in the growth option you let the plant grow without disturbing it.